daswag/daswag-website/README.md

-# daswag.tech
+# Official daSWAG Website

 ![Build Status](https://gitlab.com/daswag/daswag-website/badges/master/build.svg)

 ## Deployment

 Every push to Gitlab triggers a build.
-Each branch is deployed to a different environment

-master: https://www.daswag.tech, hosted on Gitlab pages.
+Each branch is deployed to a different environmen master: https://www.daswag.tech, hosted on Gitlab pages.

 When developing new parts, please branch off of `develop`.